inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
+*   **Profile Dropdown Display Fixed:** The critical bug affecting dropdowns on the user profile page, which prevented saved values from being displayed correctly, has been resolved.
+This also eliminated associated console warnings and restored contextual placeholders.
 *   **Profile Redirection Fixed:** The bug preventing users with incomplete profiles from being correctly redirected to the `/welcome` onboarding page has been resolved, ensuring a smoother initial user experience.
 *   **Resume Versioning Architecture in Place:** The foundational database schema for storing historical resume submissions (`resume_submissions` table) has been successfully migrated to production.
 This deconstructs a large feature into smaller, manageable implementation tasks.
 *   **End-to-End Onboarding Flow Stabilized:** The entire new user flow is now functional.
 This includes user sign-up, redirection to the `/welcome` page, successful resume parsing and profile creation, and final redirection to a complete and functional `/dashboard/profile` page.